instayu/html-5-calander/Contribution-Standards.md

    * Proper commit logs
    * Proper updates to HISTORY.md

-The YUI team has created a number of Node.js-based NPM modules to make meeting the above requirements much easier:
+The YUI team has created a number of tools to make meeting the above requirements much easier:

    * [shifter](http://yui.github.com/shifter): to build the modules properly and consistently.
    * [yuidocjs](http://yui.github.com/yuidoc/): for live-previewing the API docs.
    * [selleck](http://yui.github.com/selleck/): for live-previewing the user guide and functional examples.
    * [yogi](http://yui.github.com/yogi): helper tool wrapping up the functionality from the above tools.
+   * [Yeti](http://yeti.cx/): test automation suite for a wide range of test environments.

 ## Best Practices